Skip to main content

 tcb fn deploy node-app

-After deployment, you can use the tcb fn list command to view the list of deployed functions.
+After deployment is complete, use the following command to view the list of deployed functions:

 tcb fn list